ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/signed-exchange.md

 ## Deploy packager to a staging server

-You should set Signed Exchanges up on a staging server to verify your setup correct before migrating to production.
+You should first set up Signed Exchanges on a staging server to verify your setup is correct before migrating to production.

 We recommend using [`amppackager`](https://github.com/ampproject/amppackager/blob/master/README.md) to generate signed exchanges.
 However if this is not a good fit for your production environment you can instead use the command-line clients [`transform`](https://github.com/ampproject/amppackager/blob/master/transformer/README.md) and [`gen-signedexchange`](https://github.com/WICG/webpackage/tree/master/go/signedexchange), and handle the content negotiation and certificate management tasks yourself.